frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 There are different strengths of light.
 Some give off a lot of light, some may be fading a little bit, some of the bulbs might be gone.

 Our Lord wants us to have our light burning brightly, our lamp, and on top of the lampstand.
-He doesn\'t put it under a couch, but he puts it on the lampstand, that they who enter may see the light.
+He doesn't put it under a couch, but he puts it on the lampstand, that they who enter may see the light.

-People are looking for that light and they might be far away, but light shines in the darkness and in the distance, brings a ray of hope into people\'s lives.
+People are looking for that light and they might be far away, but light shines in the darkness and in the distance, brings a ray of hope into people's lives.
 Hope can be a source of power.

 Hope gives us power, gives all the people power, and all that comes from the light.